Privatech38/Privatech38/README.md

 - 🎮 I like to play video games as well as make them, either via plugins/mods to exisitng games or built from the ground up.
 - 🖥 I'm keen to learn more langauges, but the one I'm best at is Java.
 - ⛏ My biggest project is Tectonic Network which I work on together with my friend Kristy.
+- 🐋 I've had a decent amount of Docker experience, as well as little with Kubernetes.